Indonesia’s Mount Merapi erupts multiple times, 250 evacuate

 Indonesia, an archipelago of 270 million people, is prone to earthquakes and volcanic activity because it sits along the “Ring of Fire,” a horseshoe-shaped series of seismic fault lines around the Pacific Ocean.

-The last major eruption was in December, when Mount Semeru, the highest volcano on Java island erupted with fury and left 48 people dead and 36 missing in villages that were buried in layers of mud.
-Several of the injured had serious burns, and the eruption damaged more than 5,200 houses and buildings.
+Its last major eruption was in December, when Mount Semeru, the highest volcano on Java island, erupted with fury and left 48 people dead and 36 missing in villages that were buried in layers of mud.
+Several of the injured had serious burns, and the eruption damaged 5,200 houses and buildings.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.